Tautulli/Tautulli-Docker/README.md

 ![dockerhubpulls](https://img.shields.io/docker/stars/tautulli/tautulli.svg)
 ![dockerhubpulls](https://img.shields.io/docker/build/tautulli/tautulli.svg)

-This docker is based on [LinuxServer.io][linuxserverurl] containers.

 [Tautulli][appurl] integrates with Plex to provide you a feature-rich dashboard of statistics from user activity to a graphical history of streams, play count, along with configurable notifications, and more.

-This docker integrates the [plexapi](https://github.com/pkkid/python-plexapi) python package for use with scripts.
+This is the official Tautulli Docker container.
+Excess packages and dependencies have been removed to keep the size as small as possible.

 ## Usage